 People v.
-Martinez, 2022 COA 111, \P 27, 522 P.3d 725 (holding that, "because a person cannot act both justifiably under the force-against-intruders statute and recklessly," the defense doesn't apply to crimes with a mental state of recklessness).
+Martinez, 2022 COA 111, $\P$ 27, 522 P.3d 725 (holding that, "because a person cannot act both justifiably under the force-against-intruders statute and recklessly," the defense doesn't apply to crimes with a mental state of recklessness).

 Status: Petition for certiorari granted.
-Oral arguments not set as of 2/28/24.
+Oral arguments held on 5/7/24.

 People v.
-Jones, 2023 COA 104, ¶ 23, $$ P.3d $$ (holding that, where Jones shot the victim in his home after mistakenly believing he was an intruder, the trial court properly refused to instruct the jury on the force-against-intruders defense because Jones "did not make the threshold showing of the objective element of the statute - that the victim knowingly entered into the dwelling unlawfully").
+Jones, 2023 COA 104, ¶ 23, 543 P.3d 419 (holding that, where Jones shot the victim in his home after mistakenly believing he was an intruder, the trial court properly refused to instruct the jury on the force-against-intruders defense because Jones "did not make the threshold showing of the objective element of the statute - that the victim knowingly entered into the dwelling unlawfully").